SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 Local and External Parameter Names
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Initializer input parameters are written in the same way as function and method parameters.
 As with function and method parameters,
-initializer input parameters can have both a local name
+initialization parameters can have both a local name
 for use within the initializer's body,
 and an external name for use when calling the initializer.

 However, initializers do not have an identifying function name before their parentheses
 in the way that functions and methods do.
 This means that the names and types of an initializer's parameters
-play a particularly important role in identifying which initializer is being called.
+play a particularly important role in identifying which initializer should be called.
 Because of this, it is usually desirable to provide an external name
 for every initialization parameter.